brown-band/website/pages/scripts/1987-1988/fall/lehigh.md

 Be back next year when we won't.

-Notes: Thanks to Peter Sultan, showwriter in 1985-86, for his U. Richmond show, most of which comprises this one.
+:script-note[Thanks to Peter Sultan, showwriter in 1985-86, for his U. Richmond show, most of which comprises this one.
 That was the show that never got used, due to some backwards thinking baptist in the U.R.
-Athletic Dept.
+Athletic Dept.]